Online CBT Therapy

 How do I prepare for my first session?

 No specific preparation is needed.
-Just make sure you have your device ready for video calls and that you have a working webcam and microphone.
+Just make sure your device is ready for video calls, with a working webcam and microphone, and that you are in a private, confidential space free from distractions (being outdoors is not recommended).
 It can be helpful to take a little time before your session to reflect on the issues you'd like to address, your goals for therapy, and any questions you may have.
 As part of best clinical practice, I will also ask for your GP's details and a next of kin (NOK) or emergency contact.
 Sharing this information is not compulsory, however, it can be important in rare situations where serious clinical risks arise and additional support is needed to keep you safe.
 We will always discuss this sensitively, and your information will be stored securely and used only when necessary.

 Is online CBT effective?